adri6412/cloud-saves-server/README.md

 `client_config.json` file is included with placeholder paths for Mesen and DuckStation saves—edit these paths to your real directories.
 On first run a GUI asks for a **nickname**, registers with the server to obtain an API key, and writes these details back to `client_config.json`.
-The GUI is designed for an Xbox gamepad but automatically falls back to keyboard control (arrow keys and Enter) if no joystick is connected.
+The GUI runs fullscreen and accepts input from an Xbox gamepad or the keyboard (arrow keys, letters and Enter).
 The server URL is fixed inside `client.py`; edit the `SERVER_URL` constant in the code if you need to change it.
 If the server is reset and the stored API key becomes invalid, the client automatically re-registers using the nickname in the config and updates the API key.